If you love mushrooms and have always been fascinated by the way they grow, it’s time to take the next step and grow your own.

 Yes!
 It’s that simple!

-The Best 11 Mushroom Growing Kits by Type
+11 of the Best Mushroom Growing Kits by Type

 Enoki mushrooms (Flammulina velutipes), with their tiny caps and long, skinny stems, are excellent in soups and salads – and they’re easy to grow at home.

-Suited to drier climates, each kit will produce about 2 pounds of enokis ready for harvest about once a month over the course of a season.
+Suited to drier climates, each kit will produce about two pounds of enokis ready for harvest about once a month over the course of a season.

 2. Lion’s Mane